 A couple of quick tips when considering screening questions for candidates:

-- Start your survey with screening questions to weed out unqualified candidates immediately (and to avoid wasting respondents’ time).
+- Start your survey with screening questions to weed out unqualified candidates immediately

 Consider using survey logic to learn more about non-qualifying respondents.
-Survey logic won’t immediately take them to a disqualifying page, but will instead send them to an alternate page to ask a few additional questions.
+While Survey logic won’t immediately take them to a disqualifying page, but will instead send them to an alternate page to ask a few additional questions.
 This can help you learn more about an individual who may qualify for another survey down the road.

 For all your surveying needs, SurveyLegend is here for you!
 And for any survey, it’s important to remember that the briefer the survey, the more responses you’re likely to get.
-To that end, SurveyLegend even automatically collects some online pre-screening questions, such as the respondent’s location, reducing the number of questions you have to ask.
+To that end, SurveyLegend even automatically collects some online pre-screening questions and demographic questions, such as the respondent’s location, reducing the number of questions you have to ask.